 The iconic View star’s fortune is estimated to be valued at around $60 million, per Celebrity Net Worth, and she’s also said to have a salary of about $8 million.
 It looks like Whoopi is going to continue making the big bucks as a CBS star, as The Hollywood Reporter stated she signed a new contract in which she’ll appear on The View through Season 28 in 2024.

-Although she has a lot to brag about now, the beginning of Whoopi’s career wasn’t as strong as you’d think.
-The beauty, who was born Caryn Elaine Johnson in New York City on November 13, 1955, first experienced dyslexia at a young age while enrolled at the Hudson Guild Children’s Theater in the Big Apple.
+Although she has a lot to brag about now, Whoopi faced many challenges at the beginning of her career.
+The Color Purple actress, who was born Caryn Elaine Johnson in New York City on November 13, 1955, began struggling with dyslexia at a young age while enrolled at the Hudson Guild Children’s Theater in the Big Apple.

-After her learning disorder went diagnosed for years, she slipped into a drug addition and began using heroin.
-In 2013, the Sister Act star opened up about struggles to Howard Stern and revealed that they went far beyond school.
+After her learning disorder went undiagnosed for years, Whoopi slipped into drug addiction and began using heroin.
+In 2013, the Sister Act star opened up about her struggles to Howard Stern and revealed they went far beyond school.

-Luckily, she was able to escape her drug addiction thanks to friends, family and drug counselor Alvin Martin — who she later ended up marrying in 1973.
-That same year, Whoopi and Alvin welcomed their daughter, Alex Martin, before sadly divorcing in 1979.
+Fortunately, she was able to escape her drug addiction thanks to friends, family and drug counselor Alvin Martin — whom she later ended up marrying in 1973.
+That same year, Whoopi and Alvin welcomed their daughter, Alex Martin, before divorcing in 1979.